NathanKr/generic-make-http-request/README.md

 <h2>Motivation</h2>
-fetching data from the server is on button click or page load is a common task which involve :
+fetching data from the server on button click or page load is a common task which involve :
 <ul>
 <li>perform http request to the server using fetch \ axios</li>
 <li>showing spinner</li>